Composer | Georg Frideric Handel

 This previously rarely staged masterpiece provides the perfect opportunity for a unique collaboration between The Grange Festival and The Sixteen in a celebration of their 40th anniversary.
 The Grange Festival chorus and The Sixteen Choir and Orchestra under their founding director Harry Christophers, with a starry cast of Handelian luminaries, will bring Biblical high drama to thrilling life at The Grange.

 Our production of another Handel masterpiece, Agrippina, in 2018 wowed audiences and critics alike.
 We were consistently dazzled by 5 stars.
 Belshazzar promises more of the same except this time it is in English and it has electrifying choruses.
 Creating a world class choral unit from The Sixteen and The Grange Festival chorus promises something special and unique, never to be heard again.
 1743 was an annus mirabilis for Handel.
 His music for Belshazzar is inspired, thrilling and humane.
+Giving a whole new theatrical dimension to this dramatic oratorio in the experienced hands and thrilling imagination of Director Daniel Slater and Designer Robert Innes Hopkins is an exciting prospect.

 Daniel studied at Bristol and Cambridge.